Daily High to Daily Low: Is It Safe to Buy Archer-Daniels-Midland Company (ADM)?

 ADM’s Market Performance

-ADM stocks went up by 5.00% for the week, with a monthly drop of -2.06% and a quarterly performance of 17.03%, while its annual performance rate touched 33.51%.
-The volatility ratio for the week stands at 3.04% while the volatility levels for the past 30 days are set at 3.36% for Archer-Daniels-Midland Company.
-The simple moving average for the period of the last 20 days is 1.37% for ADM stocks with a simple moving average of 22.01% for the last 200 days.
+ADM stocks went up by 4.91% for the week, with a monthly jump of 1.41% and a quarterly performance of 16.45%, while its annual performance rate touched 33.72%.
+The volatility ratio for the week stands at 2.48% while the volatility levels for the past 30 days are set at 3.05% for Archer-Daniels-Midland Company.
+The simple moving average for the period of the last 20 days is 4.31% for ADM stocks with a simple moving average of 24.14% for the last 200 days.

 Analysts’ Opinion of ADM